 First, you may wish to review these Traffic Motion Instructions that explain how to schedule your hearing and file your paperwork.
 Please contact the Law Library for instructions in Spanish, if needed.

 If your case was heard at the court at 3131 Arrow St. in Bakersfield, CA, the instructions include the motion schedule you can use to schedule your hearing.
 If your case was heard at one of the other Traffic Courts in Kern County, you should contact that location to ask what days of the week and in which division their court hears traffic motions.
 You will need to know what days are available to you when you schedule your motion.

 If you need the contact information for the court where you will file your motion to get information about what days your court location hears traffic motions, you can find their contact information here.

-If you would like an editable Microsoft Word document to help create your motion, feel free to use these Traffic Motion Templates for Kern County.
-You will not need all of these templates – only the one that matches the court where you will file your motion.
+If you would like an editable Microsoft Word document to help create your motion, feel free to use these Traffic Motions for All Kern County Courts– You will not need all of these templates – only the one that matches the court where you will file your motion.

 To locate a Proof of Service form to inform the court how you got a copy of your motion to the District Attorney, you can download a fillable PDF here.